rajkothari634/rajkothari634/README.md

 💬 Ask me about anything, I am always ready to help 😄.

 🌱 Things I like to do / I have done before.
-- Currently working as SDE 1 in BrightChamps.
+- Currently working as SDE 1 in BrightChamps with 2+year experience.
-- I was Vice President of HackSlash Club NIT Patna.
-- I was Google DSC NIT Patna Machine Learning Lead.
 - Mentor for students and love to take part in mentorship in hackathons.
-- Past experience of SDE Intern in BrightChamps, Arcatron Mobility and Earnest Fintech.
+- Past experience of SDE Intern in BrightChamps, Arcatron Mobility and Earnest Fintech, with total experience of nearly 1.5 year.
 - Some freelance work.